makeabilitylab/physcomp/cpx/cpx.md

     <source src="https://cdn-learn.adafruit.com/assets/assets/000/048/088/large1024ogv/makecodedragdemo.ogv?1510260958" type="video/ogg; codecs=theora,vorbis">
     Your browser does not support the video tag.
 </video>
-An animation showing how to program the CPX in MakeCode.
+**Video.** An animation showing how to program the CPX in MakeCode.
 Animation from [Adafruit](https://learn.adafruit.com/adafruit-circuit-playground-express/what-is-makecode).
 {: .fs-1 }

-As someone who has worked with and taught physical computing for nearly a decade, MakeCode addresses several barriers to entry for novices (in rough order of importance):

-- First, the block-based, drag-and-drop interface is far more accessible to novice programmers than Arduino's IDE and C/C++ environment.
-And MakeCode generates **real** JavaScript code based on your block program so you can go back and forth between the two.
-- Second, **event handling**.
-A key challenge with Arduino for novices is handling events (e.g., when a button is pressed, do this), especially when programs contain lots of loops (which can make the system seem unresponsive, see this [discussion](https://makeabilitylab.github.io/physcomp/arduino/led-fade.html#improved-fading-approach-limiting-delays))
-- Third, there is a built-in **simulation environment** that immediately lets you see how your code will perform before uploading it to your physical CPX device
-- Finally, it is a **web-based editor**.
-There is nothing to install and you can program the CPX from your web browser.
-And once you've loaded the editor, it stays cached in your browser (so works offline).

 ## Learning Resources
-![A screenshot of the MakeCode website where you can find links to projects](assets/images/MakeCode_Screenshot_Tutorials.png) A screenshot of the [Adafruit MakeCode website](https://makecode.adafruit.com/) that has links to tutorials and example projects.
+![A screenshot of the MakeCode website where you can find links to projects](assets/images/MakeCode_Screenshot_Tutorials.png) **Figure** A screenshot of the [Adafruit MakeCode website](https://makecode.adafruit.com/) that has links to tutorials and example projects.
 {: .fs-1 }

 Adafruit and MakeCode have published a series of thoughtful, easy-to-understand tutorials: